hallgren/eventsourcing/README.md

 #### RunToEnd

-RunToEnd fetch events from the event store until it reaches the end of the event stream.
+RunToEnd fetches events from the event store until it reaches the end of the event stream.
 A context is passed in making it possible to cancel the projections from the outside.

 ```go
 RunToEnd(ctx context.Context) ProjectionResult